 The number one mistake new Airbnb hosts make?
 Underestimating furnishing costs.
 They budget $5,000, spend $15,000, and wonder where all the money went.
 The truth is that furnishing a short-term rental costs more than furnishing your own home because guests expect more and wear things out faster.
+Furnishing is typically the largest single line item in your total Airbnb startup costs.

 The Quick Answer